-Justification for capital projects is based on the college's projected enrollment and the spaces required to accommodate its students.
+The justification for capital projects is directly related to the college's projected enrollment and the spaces required to accommodate its students.
 Based on the growth trends for enrollment, Maryland Higher Education Commission (MHEC) projections show that Howard Community College is expected to grow over the next 10 years.
 The following chart illustrates current and projected growth trends by fiscal year (FY).